acolistro/week-7/README.md

 ## Known Bugs

-_The final spec, checking whether a multi-word sentence includes at least one antigram, is not currently passing._
+_Currently there are no known bugs_

 ## Support and contact details

-_If you find a bug or solution to pass the final spec, I highly encourage you to contact me at arcolistro@gmail.com and/or submit a pull request to this repository.
+_If you find a bug I highly encourage you to contact me at arcolistro@gmail.com and/or submit a pull request to this repository.
 Please note that this application is not built to be compatible with web-accessibility tools or be viewed on any browser other than the current version of the Chrome browser._

 ## Technologies Used